What is Faith-Based Group Therapy?

 - Renewed life purpose

 For a person with strong spiritual beliefs who is struggling with addiction and/or substance abuse, a program without these aspects would not be complete.
 To be unable to acknowledge their love and trust of a Higher Power would leave holes in their recovery.
-A long-lasting complete recovery for this type of individual would need to include a group therapy in which people of like mindsets could share their beliefs and help to empower each other through scripture and spiritual teachings.
+A long-lasting complete recovery for this type of individual would need to include a group therapy in which people of like mindsets could share their beliefs and help to empower each other through scripture, faith in recovery and spiritual teachings.

 What to Expect from a Faith-Based Program